Laurent Charlet: Early life and education

 Laurent Charlet was born in Paris within a family of artists (painters, architects, sculptors).
 He attended a Montessori-like school (Ecole Alsacienne) where he was encouraged to develop an independent thinking.
 Through his parents, Dr. Charlet cultivated a strong interest for the humanities, his father's favorite field, but also for the science thanks to his mother, who was among the first women to earn an architecture DPLG diploma in France.
 Dr. Charlet studied at the most prestigious French institutions for his high school and bachelor-lie degree in mathematics and biology (Louis Le Grand, Saint Louis and Henri IV).
 Later on, he earned a Master in Agronomy Engineering at Agrocampus (Agronomy Institutes), with a specialization in Mediterranean and Desert Agronomy.
 Concomitantly, he kept practicing music & modern dance Because of his engineering training, Dr. Charlet has always kept a keen interest for working on environmental issues of worldwide societal and health importance, applying a molecular approach to decipher processes occurring at macro scale.

 In 1981, Dr Charlet moved to California, USA with a 6-month scholarship at the University of California – Riverside to work under the supervision of Dr. Garrison Sposito.
 Fascinated by his experience, he decided to stay within the research group of Dr. Sposito to earn a M.S. and a Ph.D. in Soil and Environmental Sciences.
-His mentor, Dr. Garrison Sposito taught him how to conceptualize in a mathematic framework any natural process.
+Sposito taught him how to conceptualize in a mathematic framework any natural process.
 His M.S research project examined the sorption of the CaCl^{+} ion pair on clay and its detrimental impact on soil stability in desert agriculture.
 His Ph.D. project focused on surface chemistry of Amazonia soils exposed to intensive agricultural stress.

 In 1986, Dr. Charlet moved back to Europe to work as a postdoctoral research scholar at the Swiss Federal Institute of Aquatic Science and Engineering (EAWAG) within Dr. Werner Stumm's research group.
 He completed a second postdoc at the University of Bern within Dr. Paul Schindler's research group.
 While living in Bern, Dr Charlet met and married Dr. Barbara Dehn, a German biologist.
 They have two children, Alvaro and Anaïs.